 Entire Agreement

 10.1 This Agreement, including the exhibits attached hereto, contains the entire agreement and understanding between and among the Parties in connection with resolution of the Dispute, and may be changed, modified or terminated only by a written instrument executed by the Parties after the date of execution of this Agreement.
+Nothing in this Agreement affects, alters, waives or releases any contracts, rights or obligations that exist or may arise as between any of the Milam Parties and any of the Consultant Parties.

 SECTION